-Section 5.
-Seniority While On Leave - Employees will continue to accrue seniority credit for time spent on authorized paid leave of absence.
+Section 6.
+Seniority While On Leave - Employees will continue to accrue seniority credit for time spent on authorized unpaid leave of absence except for leaves granted for non-job related reasons, Article XVI, Section 1.
 Employees on unpaid leave of absence (except those on reserve military leave) shall not accrue paid holidays, vacation, sick leave or any other paid time off.

-ARTICLE VIII DISCIPLINE AND DISCHARGE
+ARTICLE VIII - DISCIPLINE AND DISCHARGE